[Updated April 2017]

 Every pixel in an image has a luminosity value (0-100%).
 This determines how bright or dark it is.

-The different level of brightness in each pixel determines if it’s being selected or not, based on the type of luminosity masks you choose.
+The different level of brightness in each pixel determines if it’s being selected or not, based on the type of luminosity mask you choose.
 (I’ll explain further below)

 Making A Selection Based On The Brightness of The Pixels

-Unlike other selection tools in Photoshop, luminosity masks allows you to create a targeted selection with more natural feathering.
+Unlike other selection tools in Photoshop, luminosity mask allows you to create a targeted selection with more natural feathering.

 Have you tried making a selection of the sky and you just couldn’t get it all selected properly?
 There’s always a part that gets left out or an unwanted part gets included.

-With luminosity masks, this becomes less of an issue.
+With luminosity mask, this becomes less of an issue.